Welcome to Vermont

 The Mountain Course At Spruce Peak

-Crafted by the legendary Jack Nicklaus, this 18 hole mountain style course offers an unparalleled golfing experience in the heart of Vermont.
+Crafted by the legendary Jack Nicklaus, this 18-hole mountain-style course offers an unparalleled golfing experience in the heart of Vermont.
 Golfers are treated to stunning panoramic views of Mount Mansfield and the surrounding Green Mountains as they navigate through undulating fairways, strategically placed bunkers, and meticulously manicured greens.
-With its elevation changes, pristine conditioning, and the crisp mountain air, The Mountain Course provides a golfing experience that is as invigorating as it is visually stunning.
+With its elevation changes, pristine conditioning, and crisp mountain air, The Mountain Course provides a golfing experience that is as refreshing as visually stunning.

 Green Mountain National Golf Course

-This public course, highly acclaimed for its natural beauty and thoughtful design, stretches across a rugged landscape, taking full advantage of the natural contours and panoramic vistas of the Green Mountains.
-Designed by Gene Bates, the 18 hole course is known for its harmonious blend of scenic beauty and strategic play.
-Each hole presents its unique challenges, with varying elevations, natural water features, and strategically placed bunkers that test the skill and precision of golfers.
+This public course, highly acclaimed for its natural beauty and thoughtful design, stretches across a rugged landscape, taking full advantage of the Green Mountains’ natural contours and panoramic vistas.
+Designed by Gene Bates, the 18-hole course is known for its harmonious blend of scenic beauty and strategic play.
+Each hole presents its unique challenges, with varying elevations, natural water features, and strategically placed bunkers that test golfers’ skill and precision.

 The Golf Club At EQUINOX